-Results from Experiment 1 are consistent with the hypothesis that preferences for different variants vary depending on the context, and it provided evidence for a general confusion between acceptability and prescriptive grammaticality (as in compatibility with the normative standard for a language).
-The preferences we found directly contradict evidence from corpora, with the least used variant in spoken corpora (fronting with inversion) yielding the highest ratings.
-We devised Experiment 2 as a way to better understand this apparent contradiction.
+sion between acceptability and compatibility with the normative standard for a language.
+In contradiction with frequency-driven accounts of acceptability (e.g. Culicover, Varaschin, and Winkler (2022)'s take that tie surprisal and (un)acceptability), the preferences we found directly contradict evidence from corpora, with the least used variant in spoken corpora (fronting with inversion) yielding the highest ratings.
+We devised Experiment 2 as a way to better explore this apparent contradiction.